tommyettinger/textratypist/README.md

 The special modes that can be used in place of scaling are:

+- `neon`, which can be used with the style names `NEON` or `GLOW`.
+  - This makes the text white by default and uses its normal color as a surrounding glow.
+The text color can be changed from white to anything else by changing `PACKED_WHITE` in `Font`.
-- `black outline` or `blacken`, which can be used with the style names `BLACK OUTLINE` or `BLACKEN`.
+- `halo`, which can be used with the style names `HALO`, `SURROUND`, or `CLOAK`.
+  - This makes the text black by default and uses its normal color as a surrounding glow.
+The text color can be changed from black to anything else by changing `PACKED_HALO_COLOR` in `Font`.
-- `white outline` or `whiten`, which can be used with the style names `WHITE OUTLINE` or `WHITEN`.
+- `drop shadow` or `shadow`, which can be used with the style names `SHADOW`, `DROPSHADOW`, or `DROP SHADOW`.
+  - This adds a translucent gray shadow below and to the right of text; `PACKED_SHADOW_COLOR` is configurable in `Font`.
 - `shiny`, which can be used with the style names `SHINY`, `SHINE`, or `GLOSSY`.
-- `drop shadow` or `shadow`, which can be used with the style names `SHADOW`, `DROPSHADOW`, or `DROP SHADOW`.
+  - This makes the top part of the glyph white, and `PACKED_WHITE` is configurable in `Font`.
 - `error`, which can be used with the style names `ERROR`, `REDLINE`, or `RED LINE`.
   - This adds a zigzag red line below text; the color can be changed using `Font.PACKED_ERROR_COLOR`.
 - `warn`, which can be used with the style names `WARN`, `YELLOWLINE`, or `YELLOW LINE`.
   - This adds a dashed yellow line below text; the color can be changed using `Font.PACKED_WARN_COLOR`.
 - `note`, which can be used with the style names `NOTE`, `INFO`, `BLUELINE`, or `BLUE LINE`.
   - This adds a wavy blue line below text; the color can be changed using `Font.PACKED_NOTE_COLOR`.
+- `suggest`, which can be used with the style names `SUGGEST`, `GRAYLINE`, `GREYLINE`, `GRAY LINE`, or `GREY LINE`.
+  - This adds a line of gray right angles below text; the color can be changed using `Font.PACKED_SUGGEST_COLOR`.
+- `context`, which can be used with the style names `CONTEXT`, `GRAMMAR`, `GREENLINE`, or `GREEN LINE`.
+  - This adds a line of green tick marks below text; the color can be changed using `Font.PACKED_CONTEXT_COLOR`.
 - `jostle`, which can be used with the style names `JOSTLE`, `WOBBLE`, or `SCATTER`.
-  - The jostle mode can also be used with `[%?]`.
 - `small caps`, which can be used with the style names `SMALLCAPS` or `SMALL CAPS`.
-  - The small caps mode can also be used with `[%^]`.
-It cannot be used with the `[%?small caps]` syntax; it needs a caret.
+- `white outline` or `whiten`, which can be used with the style names `WHITE OUTLINE` or `WHITEN`.
+  - This enables outline state; turning off whiten mode doesn't turn off outlines, it just changes them back to black.
+- `blue outline` or `bluen`, which can be used with the style names `BLUE OUTLINE` or `BLUEN`.
+  - This enables outline state; turning off bluen mode doesn't turn off outlines, it just changes them back to black.
+- `yellow outline` or `yellowen`, which can be used with the style names `YELLOW OUTLINE` or `YELLOWEN`.
+  - This enables outline state; turning off yellowen mode doesn't turn off outlines, it just changes them back to black.
+- `red outline` or `redden`, which can be used with the style names `RED OUTLINE` or `REDDEN`.
+  - This enables outline state; turning off redden mode doesn't turn off outlines, it just changes them back to black.
+- `black outline` or `blacken`, which can be used with the style names `BLACK OUTLINE` or `BLACKEN`.
+    - This is a special case because it is an alias for the `[#]` state, and doesn't actually set a special mode.
+It can use the mode syntax for backwards compatibility.

-The small caps mode can be used with any of the other modes except for jostle, by changing `%?` to `%^`.
-Other than that, no two modes can be active at the same time, and no modes can be used at the same time as scaling.
+No two modes can be active at the same time, but a mode can be used at the same time as other states.
+Some modes have a special effect on outline state, and enabling those outline modes also enables outline state.

 Note that modes use slightly different syntax to avoid being confused with color names.
-When using square brackets, each of the names given here in lower-case should be preceded by `%?` most of the time (small caps and jostle are special).
+When using square brackets, each of the names given here in lower-case should be preceded by `?` most of the time.
-That means to enable the red-underline mode "error", you use the square-bracket tag `[%?error]`.
+That means to enable the red-underline mode "error", you use the square-bracket tag `[?error]`.
 If using the curly-brace markup for TypingLabel, you would use the names given here in upper-case, and can use them like other style names:`{STYLE=ERROR}`, for example.
-Small caps mode is, as mentioned, special; it is usually enabled with `[%^small caps]`, but can also be enabled with `[%^]`, and can also be mixed with any other mode except jostle by changing the normal `%?` to `%^`.
-Whenever small caps is active, the square-bracket tag uses `%^` instead of `%?`.
-Jostle mode is also special; it is usually enabled with `[%?jostle]`, but can also be enabled with `[%?]` on its own.
-Jostle can't be mixed with small caps.

-The special modes are a bit overcomplicated in terms of syntax because I ran out of punctuation I could use.
+For historical reasons, `[%?mode]` and `[%^mode]` are aliases for `[?mode]`.
+They no longer have special behavior for jostle and small caps.

+Outlines are a little special because they are so commonly requested.
+You should typically enable a black outline with `[#]`, but `[?black outline]` or `[?blacken]` also does the same thing.
+You can change the color of the outline at the same time the outline is enabled by using `[?white outline]`, `[?red outline]`, `[?blue outline]`, `[?yellow outline]`, or their aliases like whiten, redden, bluen, or yellowen.
+These don't disable the outline when the mode is turned off with `[?]`, but the outline will change back to black.
+You can disable both the mode and the outline state with `[ ]`, which happens to also reset every state, mode, color, font, effect, and so on.
+You can save the current state and mode to a name with `[(myNamedState)]`, and can return to it later with `[ myNamedState]`; this can be useful to switch between combinations of outline, mode, and other states.

-The common example of a black outline around white text can be achieved with `[WHITE][%?blacken]Outlined![%][GRAY]`.
+The common example of a black outline around white text can be achieved with `[WHITE][#]Outlined![#][GRAY]`.
 (The example uses `GRAY` as the normal color, but you could also use `[ ]` to reset the color to whatever base color was configured on a `Layout` or the label that holds it.
 Note that `[ ]` also resets size, mode, and, well, everything.)